-Health services are an important part of the Early Head Start program.
-Part of preparing your child for school means making sure they are healthy and ready to learn, Early Head Start requires that all children in the program receive regular medical care, including immunizations and health screenings.
-If you have questions or concerns about these health requirements and deadlines, or if you need assistance enrolling in health insurance or finding a medical home, your Family Service Associate (FSA) can help.
+Health services are an important part of the program.
+Preparing your child for school means making sure they are healthy and ready to learn, Head Start/State Preschool requires that all children in the program receive regular medical care, including immunizations and screenings.
+If you have questions or concerns about these health requirements and deadlines, or if you need assistance enrolling in health insurance or finding a medical home, your FSA will be available to assist you.